-You can perform a restart per node by selecting “Shutdown Node” and pressing the “Execute” button.
+You can perform a restart per node by selecting “Restart Node” and pressing the “Proceed” button.

-This will stop MySQL on the host but depending on your workload and bufferpool size this could take a while as MySQL will start flushing the dirty pages from the InnoDB bufferpool to disk.
+When you select “Initial Start” on a Galera node, ClusterControl will empty the MySQL data directory and force a full copy this way.
+This is, obviously, unnecessary for a configuration change.
+Make sure you leave the “initial” checkbox unchecked in the confirmation dialog.
+This will stop and start MySQL on the host but depending on your workload and bufferpool size this could take a while as MySQL will start flushing the dirty pages from the InnoDB bufferpool to disk.
 These are the pages that have been modified in memory but not on disk.

 For MySQL master-slave topologies you can’t just restart node by node.
 Unless downtime of the master is acceptable, you will have to apply the configuration changes to the slaves first and then promote a slave to become the new master.